Home Articles

-Soothing colors and spa-like designs are set to rule bathroom trends this year.
-Incorporating textured surfaces, geometric patterns, and large format tiles into your space is a sure way to keep your bathroom design up-to-date.
-In this article, we highlight 10 bathroom floor tile ideas inspired by major 2025 trends that are certain to balance style, functionality, and sustainability.
+Soothing colors and spa-like design are set to rule bathroom trends this year.
+Warm, earthy tones have replaced the cool grays and whites of the previous decade, and incorporating organic textures, natural materials, and seamless surfaces into your space is a sure way to keep your bathroom design current.
+In this article, we highlight 10 bathroom floor tile ideas inspired by major 2026 trends that balance style, functionality, and sustainability.

 1. Natural Stone Slabs